-Days 3-4 Witness salmon strive to swim upstream Take to the water with expert guides on a float trip down the Kenai River and watch for moose, eagles and beavers In Anchor Point State Park, pedal to a scenic viewpoint overlooking Kachemak Bay, dramatic Grewingk Glacier, the Kenai Mountains and Homer, one of Alaskas's most beautifully situated towns.
+Days 3-4 Witness salmon strive to swim upstream Take to the water with expert guides on a float trip down the Kenai River and watch for moose, eagles and beavers In Anchor River State Recreation Area, pedal to a scenic viewpoint overlooking Kachemak Bay, dramatic Grewingk Glacier, the Kenai Mountains and Homer, one of Alaska's most beautifully situated towns.

 Guests Reviews About This Trip